-There are other reports available in Registry, including ones which let you track your group's membership over time - very handy when tracking how your recruitment and retention efforts are going.
+Other reports are available in Registry, including ones which let you track your group's membership over time - very handy when tracking how your recruitment and retention efforts are going.

-Finally, as Seneschal, you'll also get a reminder email whenever anyone who lives in your group's area either signs up or renews as a member.
+Finally, as Seneschal, you'll also get a reminder email from Registry whenever anyone who lives in your group's area either signs up or renews as a member.
 For newcomers in particular, be sure to get in touch and make them feel welcome!
 Also keep good track of how they found us!